Inelastic thermoelectric transport and fluctuations in mesoscopic system: Funding

 \section{Funding}

-This work was supported by the Natural Science Foundation of China (NSFC) (Grant Nos.
-12074281, 12047541, and 12074279), the Major Program of Natural Science Research of Jiangsu Higher Education Institutions (Grant No. 18KJA140003), the Jiangsu specially appointed professor funding, and the Academic Program Development of Jiangsu Higher Education (PAPD).
-C.W. acknowledges support from the National Natural Science Foundation of China (Grant No. 11704093) and the Opening Project of Shanghai Key Laboratory of Special Artificial Microstructure Materials and Technology.
+This work was supported by the support from the funding for Distinguished Young Scienctist from the National Natural Science Foundation of China (Grant Nos.
+12125504, 12074281, 12047541, 12074279, and 11704093), the Major Program of Natural Science Research of Jiangsu Higher Education Institutions (Grant No. 18KJA140003), the Jiangsu specially appointed professor funding, the Academic Program Development of Jiangsu Higher Education (PAPD), the Opening Project of Shanghai Key Laboratory of Special Artificial Microstructure Materials and Technology, the China Postdoctoral Science Foundation (Grant No. 2020M681376), the faculty start-up funding of Suzhou University of Science and Technology, and Jiangsu Key Disciplines of the Fourteenth Five-Year Plan (Grant No. 2021135).